tthorntone/AdNauseam-Wiki/Static-filter-syntax.md

+uBlock Origin supports Adblock Plus ("ABP") filter syntax, so you can refer to [existing filter syntax documentation from Adblock Plus web site](https://adblockplus.org/en/filter-cheatsheet).

-uBlock supports most of [Adblock Plus filter syntax](https://adblockplus.org/en/filter-cheatsheet).
-However uBlock does not support some very specific cases, and also added its own extensions to ABP filter syntax.
+However uBlock Origin does not support some very specific cases, and also added its own extensions to ABP filter syntax (which at time of writing are not recognized by ABP).

 ### Not supported

 `document` for _exception_ filters (those prefixed with `@@`):

 Not supported.
 The purpose of the `document` option when used with an exception filter is to disable uBlock Origin completely.
+The purpose of the `document` option in static exception filters is mostly for the sake of "acceptable ads" support, which uBlock Origin does not support.

-The reason it is not supported is to be sure that users explicitly disable uBlock themselves if they wish (through [whitelisting](https://github.com/gorhill/uBlock/wiki/How-to-whitelist-a-web-site)), not having some external filter list decide for them.
+The reason it is not supported is to be sure that users explicitly disable uBlock Origin themselves if they wish (through [whitelisting](https://github.com/gorhill/uBlock/wiki/How-to-whitelist-a-web-site)), not having some external filter list decide for them.

 ### Extended syntax